Lecture 1 – Free Radical Polymerization Mechanisms and Kinetics

 Semi-continuous (or semi-batch) polymerizations in which the monomer is added incrementally during the course of reaction are commonly used in industrial processes because they allow control of the polymerization rate, and because they can be used to control the particle morphology.
 “Structured latexes” are emulsion polymer particles in which the internal morphology and/or composition vary through the particle.
 Examples include core-shell particles, and particles with radial composition gradients between the particle core and surface.
 The discussion will describe how semi-continuous processes are run, the unique features of operating an emulsion polymerization in semi-continuous mode, and how structured latexes can be synthesized.

-Lecture 11 – Miniemulsions: Their Latex Systems via Polymerization in Submicron-Size Droplets or Direct Emulsification of Polymer Solutions
+Lecture 11 – Miniemulsions and Their Latex Systems via Polymerization in Monomer Droplets and Direct Emulsification of Polymer Solutions

 Mohamed S. El-Aasser